-Your classroom work in gross anatomy will expose you to formaldehyde.
+Your work in the gross anatomy laboratory will expose you to formaldehyde.
 This document will inform you of the potential hazards formaldehyde exposure and describe the protective equipment you should wear and the procedures to follow to limit your exposure.

 - Limit physical contact with the cadaver and released liquids.
-Wear gloves, lab coat, safety glasses and shoe covers to prevent contamination of skin or clothing.
-Remove shoe covers and wash hands at end of class.
+Wear gloves, scrubs, and safety glasses to prevent contamination of skin or clothing.
+Wash your hands at end of class.

 - Avoid contamination of personal items.
 Store bags, purses in the lockers provided.
 Use bookstands to hold dissection guide.
 Do not bring food or drink into the lab.